Emergency flashlights for cars

-Most websites you saw in Google are written by people who know nothing about flashlights!
+Most lists you saw on Google are written by people who know nothing about flashlights!
 And that’s easy to spot.
-Just try to find real, indepth reviews on their site.
+Just try to find real, in-depth reviews on their site and actual product pictures.
 I can promise you, they have none!
-(I’m Dutch, so forgive me for my funny English).
+(BTW I’m Dutch, so forgive me for my funny English).

 Here, at 1Lumen.com, we are 100% concentrated on reviewing flashlights, and giving advice.
 We have literally spent hundreds and hundreds of hours testing flashlights.
 Stop relying on those top 10 websites, and learn from the pros.

 What to know beforehand

 Before you jump right into our recommended flashlights, I’d like to take a minute and explain a few things.